 Hyundai Grand i10 Nios

 After Maruti Suzuki, Hyundai has been the second-most-dominant player in the hatchback segment for a long time.
-Earlier, it was cars like the Santro and the i10 that were the champions of the Korean carmaker and now it is the Grand i10 Nios and the i20.
-The Grand i10 Nios being affordable of the two is closer to buyers looking for a capable Hyundai hatchback.
+Earlier, it was cars like the Santro and the i10 that were the champions of the Korean carmaker, and now it is the Grand i10 Nios and the i20.
+The Grand i10 Nios, being affordable of the two, is closer to buyers looking for a capable Hyundai hatchback.
 With ample space, premium interiors and features, and refined powertrains, the Grand i10 Nios has long remained one of the best-selling hatchbacks and the strongest challenger to the Swift’s reign at the top.
-Clocking sales of 4,940 units in February 2025, the Hyundai Grand i10 Nios is yet again among the top 10 selling hatchbacks, even though these sales figures almost mirror the sales figures of the same month of last year.
+Clocking sales of 4,990 units in March 2025, the Hyundai Grand i10 Nios is yet again among the top 10 selling hatchbacks, despite seeing a 1 percent decline in its year-on-year sales.

 Toyota Glanza

-The Toyota Glanza is Toyota’s version of the Maruti Baleno and to those who prefer Toyota over Maruti, it gives a great option to own the same car with a Toyota badge.
-In recent years, Glanza’s popularity has been on an impressive rise and the Japanese premium hatchback started featuring on the list of best-selling hatchbacks.
-This time around, it reached this list with sales of 4,596 units in February 2025, and its sales figures grew almost flat compared to last year’s February when it had sold 4,581 units.
+The Toyota Glanza is Toyota’s version of the Maruti Baleno, and to those who prefer Toyota over Maruti, it gives a great option to own the same car with a Toyota badge.
+In the last year or so, Glanza’s popularity has been on an impressive rise and the Japanese premium hatchback started featuring on the list of best-selling hatchbacks.
+This time around, it reached this list with sales of 3,501 units in March 2025, despite seeing a 19 percent decline from its sales during the same month of the year before.

 Maruti Suzuki Celerio

 The Maruti Suzuki Celerio has a special air of pocket-friendliness about it, which is unmatched by almost every other car in the market.
 Equipped with the most fuel-efficient naturally aspirated petrol engine in the market, the Maruti Celerio delivers a mileage of up to 26.68 km/l.
 Offering such mileage without any hybrid assistance is a big deal.
 Moreover, the hatchback offers affordable and easy maintenance along with unmatchable reliability and a vast service network of Maruti Suzuki.
 All these characteristics make the Maruti Celerio a suitable deal for those who want a budget-friendly hatchback with low running costs.
-As far as sales are concerned, the Maruti Celerio usually does decent business, however, in February, it achieved an impressive 18 percent year-on-year growth in sales, by selling 4,226 units.
+As far as sales are concerned, the Maruti Celerio usually does decent business; however, in March 2025, it saw a 35 percent year-on-year decline in sales, by selling 2,268 units.

 Maruti Suzuki Ignis

-Rounding off the list is the Maruti Ignis, which sold 2,394 units in February 2025.
-These sales figures helped it see a 13 percent growth in its year-on-year sales.
+Rounding off the list is the Maruti Ignis, which sold 1,900 units in March 2025.
+These sales figures helped it see a 32 percent drop in its year-on-year sales.
 Sold from Maruti’s premium division, NEXA, the Maruti Ignis is an underrated car.
 Considering its size and segment, the Ignis is quite accommodating for five passengers, thanks to its SUV-inspired design.
 On the feature front, it is decently loaded and offers a dependable ownership experience as expected of Maruti cars.
 All the same, unlike most Maruti cars, the Ignis is not available in CNG variants.

 The Maruti Ignis is powered by a 1.2-litre petrol engine, which comes mated to either a 5-speed manual gearbox or a 5-speed AMT.